Eiffel Tower reopens after bomb scare in Paris | DW | 23.09.2020

 The tourist landmark was forced to evacuate after a bomb threat, which police later said was a hoax.
 Visitors have since been allowed to re-enter.

-The Eiffel Tower was closed to visitors briefly on Wednesday after a phone-in bomb threat turned out to be a hoax, police said.
+The Eiffel Tower was closed to visitors for two hours on Wednesday after a phone-in bomb threat turned out to be a hoax, police said.

-The Paris monument was searched, with no explosives found, a police spokeswoman said, meaning visitors could reenter the renowned structure around 2.25 p.m. local time (12.25 p.m.
-GMT).
+The Paris monument was searched, with no explosives found, a police spokeswoman said, meaning visitors could reenter the renowned structure around 2.25 p.m. local time (1225 GMT/UTC).

 Earlier, police cars and tape had surrounded the streets below the monument, and the bridge stretching across the Seine River to Trocadero Plaza had similar barricades put in place.